itsraghavzanwar/Student-Health-Management-System-/README.md

 **For Doctor**
 - The admin team will manually create the account after verifying all the details provided through mail
-- After payment is processed, the doctor detail will be displayed
 - Approvment for an appointments
 - Doctors can view appointments and student records